Knicks' Jalen Brunson: Questionable for Tuesday

-Brunson is questionable for Tuesday's game against the Pelicans due to neck cervical spasms.
+Brunson will be questionable for Tuesday's game against the Hawks due to a left knee contusion, Ian Begley of SportsNet New York reports.

-Brunson has seen heavy playing time since All-Star break, logging at least 38 minutes in three straight games.
-The point guard was particularly busy in Monday's 113-111 win over Detroit, playing 40 minutes and finishing with 35 points, 12 assists, two steals and one rebound.
-If the Knicks hold Brunson out Tuesday for the second leg of the back-to-back set, Miles McBride and Alec Burks would presumably be in store for much bigger roles out of the backcourt.
+According to Begley, Brunson has avoided a serious knee injury after leaving Sunday's win over the Cavaliers in the first minute, and it appears there's a chance he could be available for all three of New York's games during Week 19.
+If the point guard is deemed available for Tuesday's game, Miles McBride will lose most of his streaming appeal.

 More News